grabbeh/fennec/README.md

 **Third party code**

+In addition to the packages listed in `package.json` use is also made of:

-- Use is made of https://github.com/mledoze/countries for the purposes of ISO codes and country coordinates.
+- https://github.com/mledoze/countries for the purposes of ISO codes and country coordinates.
 This is licensed under http://opendatacommons.org/licenses/odbl/1.0/.
 - Geojson for the world is from https://github.com/johan/world.geo.json.